 Decisions of the Executive Committee made under this Section 3.09 concerning loss of membership may be overturned at a Union meeting by a two-thirds majority of members.
 The club in question cannot vote on such matter.

 Section 3.09.
 LOSS OF “GOOD STANDING” STATUS BY MEMBERS.
 A member shall lose its voting rights in the Union and become “not in good standing” as a result of its failure to meet its financial obligations to the Union, including payment of its dues.
+The Executive Committee may consider times of crisis or emergency as grounds for exceptions (i.e., global pandemic or bankruptcy of the national governing body of the sport).

 A demonstrated inability of a member club to conduct its business and deport itself in accordance with generally accepted principles and practices may be placed in this status by vote of the Executive Committee.